School profile Verified 2 June 2026

 How do I apply to St Anselm's College?

 1. Register for the entrance examination: Complete the online registration form and provide any special-access documentation by 31 July 2026.
 2. Send baptism evidence where relevant: Catholic or Christian applicants need baptism evidence for the relevant oversubscription categories.
-3. Submit the local authority preference form: The local authority preference form is still required; entrance-test registration is not the full school application.
+3. Submit the local authority preference form: Entrance-test registration is separate from the local authority secondary-school application.

 When are the key dates for St Anselm's College?